 TCM is still incredibly popular in China, especially for new moms.
 In fact the use of TCM has even gained in popularity among new moms in the past few years with the incredible rise of Yuezi clinics.
 Yuezi is a 42-day period right after birth during which everything you eat or drink is dictated by Chinese Medicine.
 Millions of Chinese women choose to sit Yuezi in dedicated clinics where they go straight from the hospital where they gave birth.

 The first TCM treatments against plugged ducts and mastitis date as far back as the Han dynasty in 200BC.
 Some texts from this period remain where women with plugged ducts were recommended to treat themselves with herbal teas made with "dried bulbs of fritillary, snake gourd root, dandelions, dong quai root and licorice root".
-To this day, many TCM teas recommended against plugged ducts contain some of these same ingredients: they've therefore been used to treat plugged ducts for close to 2500 years!
+To this day, many TCM teas recommended against plugged ducts contain some of these same ingredients.
+Our own Unblock Nursing Tea also contain most of those ingredients!
+They've been used to treat plugged ducts for close to 2500 years!

 What's the TCM theory behind plugged ducts or mastitis?
 According to TCM, plugged ducts and mastitis are mainly due to a blockage of Qi and Blood.
 Qi is the "life force" giving life to all things (see full article explaining Qi here).
 Qi and Blood circulate in the human body via Meridians in order to power the functions of organs.
 Meridians follow well-defined paths: for instance the breasts are connected to the Stomach meridian while the nipples are connected to the Liver meridian.
 This is why according to TCM the solution to many breast-related issues relies on medicinal herbs that target the Liver and Stomach.
 The flow of Qi and Blood can however sometimes get blocked.
 When that's the case, an accumulation of heat occurs because Qi is a very hot "substance" (i.e. it is "Yang" in nature, as opposed to Yin which is cold).
-That's why Qi blockages often lead to fever as is the case with mastitis.
+And when an accumulation of heat occurs in a given spot that leads to swellings, red spots and, in worst cases, fever as is the case with mastitis.

-Given that plugged ducts are due to a blockage of Qi and Blood that leads to an accumulation of heat, TCM aims to cure it by unblocking the obstruction and reducing the heat.
+Given that plugged ducts are due to a blockage of Qi and Blood that leads to an accumulation of heat, TCM aims to cure them by unblocking the obstruction and reducing the heat.
 This can be done with Chinese herbal medicine: typically a mix of plants that target the Liver and Stomach and are cold in nature so as to reduce heat.
-Most Chinese herbal medicines that treat plugged ducts or mastitis will thus contain dandelions because the plant is cold in nature and targets both the Stomach and Liver meridian, making it perfect for this purpose.
+Most Chinese herbal medicines that treat plugged ducts or mastitis will for instance contain dandelions because the plant is cold in nature and targets both the Stomach and Liver meridian, making it perfect for this purpose.
 Another common ingredient is licorice: it targets the Stomach meridian and is very effective in removing heat.
+Our own Unblock Nursing Tea contains both those ingredients on top of 10 others.

 Please do not try to self-medicate with TCM: solutions exist and they're very effective but herbal remedies need to be prepared by a professional TCM practitioner.
 For instance taking dandelions on their own is unlikely to have much effect: in TCM herbs often only work when taken in combinations with others.
-A typical TCM herbal tea will contain at least 5 or 6 different plants and they each have a role to play!
+A typical TCM herbal tea will contain at least 5 or 6 different plants and they each have a role to play (in our case, our own Unblock Nursing Tea has 12 ingredients)!
 So please kindly go see a professional TCM practitioner who'll be able to put together an appropriate mix of plants to solve your plugged ducts issues.
-Alternatively you can also buy ready-made herbal teas prepared by professional TCM companies.
+Alternatively you can also buy ready-made herbal teas prepared by professional TCM companies like us.

 TCM theory also highlights the importance of continuing to breastfeed uninterrupted.
 In fact TCM texts often mention interruptions of breastfeeding or inconsistent breastfeeding as key causes for plugged ducts.
 Interrupting breastfeeding will lead to the milk already produced blocking the arrival of new milk, hence leading to a blockage in the meridians.
 It is therefore critical that you breastfeed regularly and keep the same rhythm so your body learns when to produce milk.